ngraveio/Research/papers/nbcr-2023-003-sign.md

 This document proposes to standardize into one UR type `sign-request` for the signing request and another UR type `sign-response` for the signed message.

-[View the sign-request protocol graph](../images/sign-request.pdf) for a visual overview of `sign-request` and its associated standards.

 The following table listed the existing UR types depending on the blockchain and introduced the new UR types intended to be blockchain agnostic.

 | Blockchain | Sign request  | Signature  | Owner | Definition | Implementation |